Collections Within the System

-In a wide range of temperatures, in windy conditions a lightweight windbreaker will give us a boost in warmth by reducing convective heat loss.
+In windy conditions a lightweight windbreaker will give us a boost in warmth by reducing convective heat loss.
 Wind will always accelerate convective heat loss, so the application of a windbreaker to combat that is appropriate and effective.

-In temperate climate regions, on a brisk morning, a windbreaker is a great piece to wear over top of our baselayer top to take off the edge but not so much that we can’t keep moving in it for a couple hours without needing to stop and take it off.
-Worn over a baselayer, the windbreaker is often the only layer we can wear for a long period of time without overheating, when any other layer worn over a baselayer would be too warm and decrease our efficiency.
-In cold high elevation winter time conditions, we may find ourselves pushing our bodies hard up
+On a brisk morning in temperate climate regions a windbreaker is a great piece to wear over top of our baselayer top to get rid of the edge, but not so much that we can’t keep moving in it for a couple hours without needing to stop and take it off.
+Worn over a baselayer, the windbreaker is often the only layer we can wear for a long period of time without overheating.

 A windbreaker will frequently be worn as an outer layer, but in cold and windy conditions where we’re slightly less active we can get a quick boost in warmth by wearing a windbreaker under other layers, close to our skin.

-Since the windbreaker will be worn as an outer layer, we need to select one that is durable enough to withstand our anticipated environment, but we still want this piece to be as light as possible.
-And since the windbreaker will be used as an active piece too, it needs to breathe well.
-This is a little counterintuitive perhaps, that we should expect the windbreaker to stop the wind, but still allow heat to escape.
-But that’s what we want, because even a very lightweight and thin fabric, if it doesn’t breathe, will quickly cause us to overheat.
+Since the windbreaker will be used as an active piece too, it needs to breathe well.
+This is a little counterintuitive perhaps- that we should expect the windbreaker to stop the wind, but still allow heat to escape - but that’s what we want.
+Even a very lightweight and thin fabric, if it doesn’t breathe, will quickly cause us to overheat.

 What makes the windbreaker so versatile is that it can be worn effectively in combination with any amount of layers in the 10 piece system, and its applicability covers almost all weather conditions.
 Worn with any other layer, the wind jacket will reduce heat loss by blocking the wind, which is its primary job.